 \section{Methods}

 In this section, we describe how we create our dataset and provide case studies to interpret the data.

-\subsection{Twitter panel}
+\subsection{Twitter Panel}

 Our dataset is based on a panel of over 1.5 million registered U.S. voters on Twitter, created by our team in previous work.
 A pilot version of the panel was first used by \citet{grinberg2019fake}, then the panel was expanded considerably by ~\citet{shugars2021pandemics} and validated by \citet{hughes2021using}.
-To create the panel, we start with the Twitter Decahose, a 10\% random sample of all tweets, to identify 290 million profiles that post content between January 2014 and March 2017.
+To create the panel, we start with the Twitter Decahose, a 10\% random sample of all tweets, and identify 290 million accounts that post content between January 2014 and March 2017.
 We extract the names of the users, either from the Twitter handles or display names, and their location from the account profiles.
 This information is then matched against voter data provided by TargetSmart in October 2017, covering all 50 U.S. states and the District of Columbia.
 We compare the full name of each person in the voter file with the names of the Twitter accounts.
 If the full name has fewer than 10 exact matches, we then examine the location of the Twitter accounts.
 A Twitter account and voter record pair is accepted only if that is the only person in the specified city or state-level geographic area in both datasets.
 This reliance on full names and disclosed locations helps to eliminate many fake, automated (bot), and organizational accounts.

 The data collection and matching of the Twitter panel were approved by the Northeastern University Institutional Review Board (protocol number: 17-12-13).
 Following the best practices outlined by \citet{hemphill2022comparative}, we employ data aggregation, anonymization, and access control measures to protect user privacy and minimize the risk of re-identification in our Twitter panel.